CSC207-UofT/course-project-csc207_stackoverflowers/Phase1/DesignDocument.md

 ## Are there any obvious code smells still in your code that you missed fixing?
 - Kind of worried about duplicate code,
 - and also GameManager and GameMaker are quite bloated classes: we could work on fixing that.
+- We have already created new usecase class GameGenerators that holds all methods used for generating from GameMaker
+- GameManager can be split into sections as currenlty, GameManager is the only class evaluating player input.
+For example we can take any methods that are related to reports from GameManager into a new class.
 - ADD TO THIS!!!

 ## Code Organization